 Altogether, this journey takes around 2 hours.

-As soon as you arrive a the parking lot of Queimadas Forestry Park, you notice a small cafe that goes by the name of Casa de Abrigo das Queimadas – this is basically the starting point of the Levada do Caldeirão Verde hike.
+As soon as you arrive at the parking lot of Queimadas Forestry Park, you notice a small cafe that goes by the name of Casa de Abrigo das Queimadas – this is basically the starting point of the Levada do Caldeirão Verde hike.

 The cafe is the perfect place to start as they sell excellent coffee and several homemade cakes and cookies (make sure you try one of the cakes, you won’t regret it).
 I decided to do the hike first and had a short coffee break before driving back to Funchal.